Cacti/documentation/Settings-Data.md

 - **Daily Update Frequency** - This setting determines how often daily averages and peaks should be calculated.
-You can set it to run hourly, upto every 6 hours, or after Cacti's boost process completes.
+You can set it to run hourly, up to every 6 hours, or after Cacti's boost process completes.

 - **Hourly Average Window** - This is a floating time window where